evertvandew/admingen/examples/questionnaire/README.md

 GNU `make` is used to run this website.
-The `all` default target generates the code for the project, downloads and installs the external resources needed (well-known HTML/CSS/JS packages), creates and configures the database used by the server, and starts a development server.
+The `all` default target generates the code for the project, downloads and installs the external resources needed (well-known HTML/CSS/JS packages), creates and configures the database used by the server, and starts a development server listing to http://localhost:5000.

 There is also a target that runs a production version of the
 server: `deploy`.